Full blown: building the world’s largest offshore windfarm in the UK

 An operations and maintenance base will be built at the Port of Tyne, one of only two deep water ports in the North East of England.

 Dogger Bank fits the Port of Tyne’s strategy to develop a 2050 Maritime Innovation Hub, focused on technology such as clean energy, autonomous systems, artificial intelligence, smart sensors, block-chain and big data analytics.
-“We want to create a clean energy cluster for the region,” says the Port of Tyne Authority’s CEO Matt Beeton.
+“We want to create a clean energy cluster for the region,” says CEO of the Port of Tyne, Matt Beeton.

 The port is also building a 200-acre clean energy park dedicated to renewable energy companies.
 “There is a real swell of excitement.
 It’s clear that this will bring jobs to an area of high unemployment,” he adds.
 “Having the biggest wind farm in the world off the coast here creates a real opportunity to develop the whole economy.”